UCD0120

-DEMPDHPCA is a serotonin 5-HT_{2} receptor agonist and a cyclized phenethylamine and simplified or partial ergoline that is structurally related to the serotonergic psychedelic lysergic acid diethylamide (LSD).
+UCD0120, also known as dides-B,C-LSD or as 1-deaza-2,3,4-trinor-LSD, is a serotonin 5-HT_{2} receptor agonist and a cyclized phenethylamine and simplified or partial ergoline that is structurally related to the serotonergic psychedelic lysergic acid diethylamide (LSD).
 It is the analogue of LSD in which the carbon and nitrogen atoms at positions 1 through 4 of the ergoline ring system have been removed.

-Chemical structures of DEMPDHPCA and LSD.

 Pharmacology

+Pharmacodynamics

-DEMPDHPCA produces gross behavioral effects very similar to those of psychedelics like LSD in rodents and has been assumed to act as a hallucinogen likewise.
+UCD0120 produces gross behavioral effects very similar to those of psychedelics like LSD in rodents and has been assumed to act as a hallucinogen likewise.
 However, the drug has not been tested in humans.
-DEMPDHPCA is much less potent than LSD in rodents, which was active at a dose of 0.16 μmol/kg by intraperitoneal injection, whereas DEMPDHPCA was active at doses of 10 to 35 μmol/kg.
-On the other hand, DEMPDHPCA was more potent than dimethyltryptamine (DMT) and is more potent than mescaline.
+UCD0120 is much less potent than LSD in rodents, which was active at a dose of 0.16 μmol/kg by intraperitoneal injection, whereas UCD0120 was active at doses of 10 to 35 μmol/kg (63- to 219-fold less potent).
+On the other hand, UCD0120 was more potent than dimethyltryptamine (DMT) and is more potent than mescaline.

 Like LSD, the drug has been found to act as a potent serotonin 5-HT_{2A} and 5-HT_{2C} receptor agonist in vitro.
 The affinities (IC_{50}) of the more active enantiomer are in the ranges of 10–100 nM for the serotonin 5-HT_{2A} receptor and 100–1,000 nM for the serotonin 5-HT_{2C} receptor, while its activational potencies (EC_{50}) are less than 100 nM for the serotonin 5-HT_{2A} receptor and in the range of 10–100 nM for the serotonin 5-HT_{2C} receptor.
 The more active enantiomer of DEIMDHPCA was among the most potent serotonin 5-HT_{2A} receptor agonists of 27 evaluated ergoline-like compounds.

+Chemistry

+Derivatives

+A few derivatives of UCD0120 have also been studied and found to produce similar effects and/or amphetamine-like in animals, including the derivatives with 4-methoxy- and 3,4,5-trimethoxy- substitutions on the phenyl ring and the derivative with the phenyl ring replaced with a 1-naphthalene ring.
+The former two were less potent than UCD0120, whereas the latter was slightly more potent.
+Another derivative, UCD0120-2C-D, was attempted to be synthesized by David E. Nichols in his PhD thesis.
+It is the derivative with 4-methyl and 2,5-dimethoxy substitutions on the phenyl ring.
+These UCD0120 derivatives are cyclized phenethylamine analogues of various psychedelic- and/or stimulant-related phenethylamines and amphetamines including para-methoxyamphetamine (PMA), mescaline (M), 1-naphthylaminopropane (1-NAP), and 2C-D.